Zedespook/advent-of-code-2024/README.md

 - Optimized memory usage with vector-based instruction storage
 - Handled various instruction types including arithmetic and control flow
 - Special thanks to [TrueNorthIT](https://github.com/TrueNorthIT) for their insightful approach to handling register operations!

+### Day 18

+- Implemented BFS-based pathfinding in a dynamic grid environment
+- Used vector of vectors for efficient grid representation and updates
+- Part 1 focused on finding shortest path avoiding first 1024 corrupted cells
+- Part 2 required finding critical point that blocks all possible paths
+- Optimized memory usage with boolean grid for corruption tracking
+- Handled coordinate system with proper bounds checking
+- Used structured bindings for cleaner queue element access
+- Resolved signed/unsigned comparison warnings using size_t
+- Implemented efficient path existence checking for part 2
+- Used min<size_t> for safe comparison between different integer types
+- Used freopen for input file reading as an alternative to ios::sync_with_stdio approach

 ## Acknowledgments